KEY TAKEAWAYS

 Step 7: Uphold loan terms

 Now that the agreement has been made and you have the loan proceeds, you have to live up to your part of the arrangement.
 This varies depending on the agreement you have with your bank or lender.
-You must:
+You must pay the interest monthly, make loan drawdowns according to the schedule you agreed to, and pay off the loan according to the schedule you agreed to.

 Step 8: Annual review